Gleb-is-404/Gleb-is-404/README.md

-- 👋 Hi, I’m @Gleb-is-404
+- 👋 Hi, I’m Varamyou Gleb.
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding on lenquages as python, html, javascript.
-- 🌱 I’m currently learning Python on sublime text
+- 🌱 I’m currently learning Python(pycharm, sublime text).
-- 💞️ I’m looking to collaborate on code reviews
+- 💞️ I’m looking to collaborate on code reviews.
-- 📫 How to reach me
+- 📫 How to reach me.

 <!---
 Gleb-is-404/Gleb-is-404 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.